Veggie Of The Month: Pumpkin

 2 minutes

 Fall is in the air, and everywhere you look, you’re seeing the month’s favorite starlet: pumpkin.
 This festive, colorful squash is more than just a seasonal decoration.
 Loaded with nutritional benefits, pumpkins are in their prime season during October and November.
-Stock up at your local pumpkin patch or grocery store to reap the health benefits!
+Stock up at your local pumpkin patch or grocery store and try the recipes below to reap the nutritional benefits!

-Pumpkin contains beta-carotene, which your body transforms into vitamin A. Studies have shown that maintaining proper levels of this vitamin can help strengthen your immune system.1 Additionally, pumpkin contains vitamin C, which can support your body’s production of white blood cells and make your immune system more efficient.2
+Pumpkin contains beta-carotene, which your body transforms into vitamin A. Studies have shown that maintaining proper levels of this vitamin can support your immune system.1

 May Promote Healthy Eyesight

-Studies have shown that vitamin A deficiencies are commonly linked to blindness.
-3,4 Although vitamin A deficiency is not common in the U.S., when added to a balanced diet, the vitamin A found in pumpkin may help lower your risk of developing cataracts.
-5 Lutein and zeaxanthin, two carotenoids that give pumpkin its vibrant color, also contribute to maintaining eye health.
+Studies have shown that vitamin A deficiencies are commonly linked to blindness.3 Although vitamin A deficiency is not common in the U.S., maintaining adequate intake levels is important to support healthy eyesight.5 Lutein and zeaxanthin, two carotenoids that give pumpkin its vibrant color, also contribute to maintaining eye health.

 May Support Heart Health

-Pumpkins contain vitamins A, C, and E, as well as antioxidants, which come together to help protect and maintain your skin’s health.
-Vitamin C contributes to keeping your skin healthy and strong, while antioxidants, carotenoids, and vitamin E have a protective effect on skin.
+Pumpkins contain vitamins A, C, and E, as well as antioxidants, which come together to help support and maintain your skin’s health.

 Healthy Pumpkin Recipes